n-luca13/Esami/Programmazione Avanzata. Python e Arduino/README.md

   - Given a matrix containing 0 and 1 values, check for specific patterns of the same format, even if rotated.
   - The zeros do not count: matching is based only on the numbers one
   - The use of libraries for matrix analysis is not allowed
-  - Some of the first functions I wrote are awkward but I preferred to leave them there, if just to keep track of my progress.
+  - Some of the first functions I wrote are awkward but I preferred to leave them there in order to keep track of my progress.

 - :grey_question: **Pattern input and display with Arduino**
   - No requirement was specified